 Lubricate, lubricate, lubricate.
 Stretched out, stressed skin can become itchy or dry.
 It's a natural process, but one we can support ourselves by applying lotion from the start.
 A great product for this is a Belly Balm: a body oil especially made to use during your pregnancy.
 Oh, and let's not take hot showers, eh?
 Speaking of which.

 Take alternating showers.
-Right, this will stimulate your blood circulation and also strengthen your connective tissue.
+This will stimulate your blood circulation and also strengthen your connective tissue.

 Wear supportive clothing.
 Yes, just like your breasts, your belly needs a little support.
 This will reduce the extra stretch.
 Now you will not score the most beautiful outfits in the preggo category, but at least go for a good basic top or shirt.
 Wear your cool hoodie or cardigan over it.